arvelsamson/CISC121-Final-Assignment/README.md

 python app.py
 ```

 ### 3. Open the link printed in the terminal
-Usually:
 ```
 http://127.0.0.1:7860
 ```

 ---

-#Testing & Verification
+# Testing & Verification

 Here are some tests I used to confirm the program works: